‘Creative Thinking’ or ‘Out of the Box Thinking’ is a phrase that we often come across at our workplace or even in our day to day life.

-This technique, as the name suggests is about rapidly creating test cases.
-The first thing that comes to our mind when we talk about test case creation is a Requirement Document, an Excel Sheet and some guidelines provided by the organization.
-For once keep aside all the things, get an idea about what you think you are about to test , Pick up a Pen and a Paper and write as many scenarios you can write within 60 seconds.
+The initial things that come to our mind when we talk about test case creation are a Requirement Document, an Excel Sheet and some guidelines provided by the organization.
+For once, keep aside all these things and get an idea of what you think you are about to test.
+Pick up a Pen & a Paper and write as many scenarios you can write within 60 seconds.
 Repeat the process till you are not able to think of more scenarios or ideas and finally review them.

 Cross Testing Ideas(Analogy):

-For Example: If you are testing a portal, use it like you use your E mail program or any application which you worked on before and see how the application behaves.
+For Example: If you are testing a portal, use it like you use your Email program or any application which you worked on before and see how the application behaves.

 Reverse or Backward Testing Ideas:

-What is the normal work flow you follow while testing?
-Isn’t it the exact same steps which were used while developing the application, Requirements >> Unit Cases >> Integration Testing >> System Testing or any other approach?
+What is the normal workflow you follow while testing?
+Isn’t it the exact same steps which were used while developing the application: “Requirements >> Unit Cases >> Integration Testing >> System Testing” or is it any other approach?

-Ideally every QA engineer should know the purpose of a requirement.
+Ideally, every QA engineer should know the purpose of a requirement.
 Putting up questions will help a QA Engineer to refine his purpose of testing.
-If a QA Engineer is good at questioning he/she will be good at testing by default.
-You need to make sure none of the questions how so ever small or silly is ignored.
+If a QA Engineer is good at questioning, he/she will be good at testing by default.
+You need to make sure none of the questions (how so ever small or silly) is ignored.

 Listed above are just a few ideas which will help you generate more ideas in turn.